Genez-io/genezio-documentation/docs/features/authentication.md

 # Authentication

 Genezio offers an easy and out of the box Authentication solution.
 It supports multiple authentication providers.
-You can use it using Postgres or Mongo databases already connected to a project or it works also with a "bring your own database" system.
+You can use it using Postgres or Mongo databases already connected to a project.
+It also works with databases that are hosted somewhere else, you just have to write the URL of the database.

 ## How does it work?

 When you enable Genezio Authentication from the Dashboard, a new class `AuthService` is deployed next to your other backend classes.
 You can activate each authentication provider (such as Google) from the dashboard.

 Once the authentication was enabled and the class was deployed, you can start using and testing it.
-It will be available in the test interface and you can call methods on it.
+It will be available in the test interface and you can call its methods.
 The methods from the `AuthService` class can also be called via the `@genezio/auth` library.

 ## Supported authentication providers